kbinhnguyen/graphql-notes/README.md

 # graphql-notes
-Quick notes for a GraphQL server setup and usage
+Quick notes for GraphQL server setup and usage